grailbio/bigslice/docs/index.md

 <footer>
-The Bigslice gopher was created with <a href="https://gopherize.me/">gopherize.me</a>.
+The Bigslice gopher design was inspired by
-The Go gopher was designed by <a href="http://reneefrench.blogspot.com/">Renee French</a>.
+<a href="http://reneefrench.blogspot.com/">Renee French</a>.
 </footer>